krauselab/krauselab/README.md

 $ cd $HOME/Desktop/All\ Diane\'s\ Stuff/krauselab
 ```

-2. To start **previewing the website locall**, start the hugo server
+2. To start **previewing the website locally**, start the hugo server

 ```
 $ hugo server